 Choosing colors is truly one of the most fun parts when it comes to design work.
 If you’ve ever built a mood board for a brand of your own you’ll know that some colors just catch your eye.
-We’re all drawn to specific colors because of what they evoke in us, but other shades… not so much.
+We’re all drawn to specific colors because of what they evoke in us (also known as color psychology), but other shades… not so much.
 Here are a few colors some designers love, and others love to hate – and, even more interestingly, the science behind them.

 Did you know that olive isn’t actually a shade of green?
 Let me blow your mind here – this color is a combination of yellow and black, and it results in a peaceful, serene feeling for most viewers.
 In the wrong places, olive can feel dated, but designers are crafting its resurgence.
 This tone feels very grounded, and it creates the perfect backdrop for restful, caring brands.

 If you want a shade that always brings the party, let the search end with violet.
 This sweet spot between royal purple and magenta is the shortest wavelength of color that’s visible to the human eye.
 Don’t let its stature fool you – this color brings off-the-charts energy.
 Violet is dynamic, dramatic, and perfect for making a statement.
 It’s perfect for brands who aren’t afraid to get loud when it comes to color.

 This natural shade is straight from the earth.
 It doesn’t fit neatly into the categories of yellow or brown, because some things from nature just can’t be replicated.
 Some call it sienna, butterscotch, or harvest gold, but its truest color can be found in clay and iron oxides.
 Combine the glow of the sun and the dust of the earth, and you’re holding ocher in your hands.
 This shade is energetic and strong, just like the sun, so you’ll see designers using it to elevate brands inspired by natural, earthy tones.